Talk to us

 Send PK battle invitations

-For example, you can encode the business agreement into JSON and attach it to the extendedData:
+You can encode your business data into a JSON object and attach it to the extendedData field when sending the invitation.
+For example:

 {